 If you simply want to choose one price for your product, then just fill out the first box.
 The “Cost per item” box won’t be visible to the customer but will help Shopify generate complete reports on your sales.
 Ultimately, you can choose whether to collect a tax on the product or not.
 Learn more about setting up Shopify tax here.

 In the inventory tab, you will need to complete information about the SKU, barcode and general quantity.
 As they can be a little confusing, especially if it’s your first business, I’ll explain them a little.
+You can also keep an eye on the inventory adjustment history.

 The SKU is the Stock Keeping Unit, and it’s the code you use to track your inventory.
 These numbers are unique for every product and will appear on the reports and receipts and in case a customer needs assistance with a product, you will know exactly what he’s talking about.